farhat-lab/resdata/README.md

 generate_summary_from_res_remove_collisions(["./Coll-et-al_2018_Nature-Genetics_s41588-017-0029-0/Coll-et-al_2018_Nature-Genetics_s41588-017-0029-0.res","./internal/internal.res","curated_phenotypes/curated_phenotypes.res","./patric/patric.res","./reseqtb/reseqtb.res"],"summary_table_resistance-<version>.tsv")
 ```
+### Internal notes (Farhat lab members)

-NOTE: of course you need to increment the version number if you made some modifications to the scripts.
+NOTE: you need to increment the version number if you made some modifications to the scripts.
 The versioning works like that:
 * X.Y: increment X if you add a new set of strains with resistance_data; increment Y if you improve the quality of the current data set of strains.